ollprogram/ExtensionRetriever/README.md

 # ExtensionRetriever
-Retrieve an the right extension for a file.
+Retrievethe right extension for a file.
 Using an xml database containing signatures.